luckygoswami/Wi-File/readme.md

 - **File Upload:** Upload files to share with other devices on the network.
 - **File List:** View and download files shared by others, with information about which device shared each file.
 - **Auto Cleanup:** The upload directory is automatically cleared when all devices disconnect.

+## Installation

+To install Wi-File, follow these steps:

+1. **Run the Installer**
+   Double-click the downloaded installer file to begin the installation process.

+2. **Automatic Installation**
+   The installation process is automated and will proceed in the command prompt.
+No additional steps are required from your end.

+3. **Shortcut Creation**
+   Upon successful installation, a Wi-File shortcut will be automatically created on your desktop and in the Start Menu for easy access.

+4. **Completion**
+   Once the installation is complete, you can immediately start using Wi-File by clicking the shortcut.

 ## Steps to Use